NateDawg90/TuneHub/README.md

 **Objective:** Functioning rails project with front-end Authentication

-### Phase 2: Artist, Fan, Album, and Song Models, API, and components (2 days)
+### Phase 2: Artist, Fan, Album, Review and Song Models, API, and components (2 days)

 **Objective:** All of the above can be created, read, edited and destroyed through the API.

 ### Phase 3: Associations (.5 day)

 **Objective:** Songs belong to Albums.
 Albums belong to artists and fans(?).
+Reviews belong to fans and albums.
 Follows have a follower and followee.
 All can be created, read, edited and destroyed through the API.

 ### Phase 4: Artist Page (1 days)